yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 ...
 Erase from 0xa87e0000-0xa87f0000: .
 ...
 Program from 0x80ff0000-0x81000000 at 0xa87e0000: .
 }}}
-"Note: The configuration is only in the RAM until you update the RedBoot non-volatile configuration.
+''Note: The configuration is only in the RAM until you update the RedBoot non-volatile configuration.
 If you reset the device without updating, the configuration will not be changed.
-You can use changes without the update for temporary settings."
+You can use changes without the update for temporary settings.''

 Verify the configuration by listing the aliases this time:
 {{{